On the distance between mean and geometric median in high dimensions: Discussion

 \section{Discussion}

-The bias of the geometric median was recently highlighted in \citep{Minsker2024GeometricMedian}, where a constant upper bound on the Euclidean bias for a large class of distributions is derived.
+The bias of the geometric median was recently highlighted by \citet{Minsker2024GeometricMedian}, where a constant upper bound on the Euclidean bias for a large class of distributions is derived.
 We complement this result by showing the Euclidean bias to be $\mathcal{O}(\tfrac{1}{\sqrt{p}})$ for a smaller class.

-From an estimation viewpoint, a small distance to the mean is desirable.
-From a robustness viewpoint it raises concern, as the mean is not robust against, say, contaminating a portion of the observations.
-A differentiation clarifies this: while $M$-dependence is compatible with certain \emph{cellwise} contamination where indeed the geometric median is not always robust \citep{RAYMAEKERS2024Cellwise}, \emph{rowwise} contaminated observations are typically not $M$-dependent and the geometric median is robust here \citep{Minsker2015, schwank2025robustscorematching}.

-There is empirical evidence that the geometric median may similarly be close to the mean for sparsely interacting random fields \citep{schwank2025robustscorematching}.

-Our results link to the classic paper by \cite{Brown1983} showing that (sample) geometric median and mean are equivalent in terms of asymptotic variance for isotropic Gaussians as the ambient dimension approaches infinity.
+Our expansion in Theorem \ref{theoremComponentExpansion} always contains the term $-\ex{(X_i - \mu_i)^3}$, i.e., the negative component skewness.
+This aligns with statistical intuition for the \emph{univariate} median \citep{Hippel2005}.
+Our result also links to the classic paper of \cite{Brown1983} showing that sample geometric median and mean are equivalent in terms of asymptotic variance for isotropic Gaussians as the ambient dimension approaches infinity.

-Finally, we remark that the expansion in Theorem \ref{theoremComponentExpansion} always contains the term $-\ex{(X_i - \mu_i)^3}$, i.e., the negative component skewness.
-This aligns with statistical intuition for the univariate median \citep{Hippel2005}.